seckinozulku/seckinozulku/README.md

   <h2 align="left">👨🏻‍💻 About Me:</h2>

-- :computer: I'm currently working on JavaScript
+- :computer: I'm currently working on JavaScript,ReactJS
 - 🌱 I’m currently learning everything 🤣
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to draw , books and all about learning
+- 📫 How to reach me: seckinozulku123@gmail.com

 </h2>